 A CT scan can detect deep vein thrombosis in both the muscular veins and the deep femoral and internal iliac veins.

 If you have deep vein thrombosis or you know a loved one that does, do not hesitate to contact us at (866) 588-0600.

-At Schmidt and Clark, our highly experienced team of attorneys will offer you a free case evaluation so that you know if you are eligible for a lawsuit or not.
+At Schmidt & Clark, LLP, our highly experienced team of attorneys will offer you a free case evaluation so that you know if you are eligible for a lawsuit or not.

 We believe that our clients deserve to be compensated for their injuries and pain, which is why we want to make sure that you get settled for damages.